playframework/playframework/documentation/manual/releases/release27/migration27/Migration27.md

 * `UUID`, `Char`, `Double`, `Float`, `Long`, `Int` or `Boolean`
 * or their Java equivalents

-wrapped in
+And that are wrapped in the types below:

 * a Scala `Option` (e.g. `myparam: Option[Int]`) or
 * a Java `Optional` (e.g. `myparam: java.util.Optional[Integer]`) or
 * a Scala `List` (e.g. `myparam: List[Int]` or
 * a Java `List` (e.g. `myparam: java.util.List[Integer]`)

-did return a bad request if such a request's query string parameter is empty (e.g `?myparam=`).
+Until Play 2.6, such cases did return a `400 Bad Request` if a request's query string parameter is empty (e.g. `?myparam=`).
-That was because it's not possible to parse any of the above types from an empty string (e.g. in Scala `"".toInt` raises an exception, as all other above types do for their parsing methods).
+That was because it was not possible to parse any of the above types from an empty String (e.g. in Scala, `"".toInt` raises an exception, as all other above types do for their parsing methods).

 As of Play 2.7 there will be no bad request anymore, but instead `None` (for Scala's `Option`), `Optional.empty()` (for Java's `Optional`) or an empty list will be passed to the action method for such query params.
 If a default value is defined (e.g. `myparam: Option[Int] ?= Option(123)`) that default value will be passed instead of course.

-> That default value behaviour also changed if the above types are not wrapped in an `Option`, `Optional` or a list, like `myparam: Int ?= 3`, which before Play 2.7 would also result in a bad request instead of picking up the default value.
+> **Note:** That default value behavior also changed if the above types are not wrapped in an `Option`, `Optional` or a list, like `myparam: Int ?= 3`, which before Play 2.7 would also result in a `400 Bad Request` instead of picking up the default value.

 #### When a param does not exist at all